Operation WildflowerOperation Wildflower

 Photographer: Thabo Maphisa

 The flowers of Erepsia inclaudens are small and deep mauve, growing stalkless in small clusters.
-The petals are arranged in two layers.
+The petals are arranged in two whorls.
 They broaden towards their tips.
-The central cluster of staminodes or sterile stamens covers the actual stamens, doing justice to the genus name of Erepsia as erepsis means “I hide myself” in Greek.
-The stamens bend down inwardly towards the ovary.
+The central cluster of staminodes, sterile stamens covers the actual stamens, doing justice to the genus name of Erepsia as erepsis means “I hide myself” in Greek.
+The stamens bend down inwardly towards the centre, as the ovary top on which they grow is concave.

 Previous